Global DNS Load Balancers for Multi-Foundation Environments

 Find and record your wildcard app domain.
 For PAS, your wildcard app domain is typically the Apps domain you configure in the Domains pane of the PAS tile.
 For more information, see Configure Domains in Configuring PAS.

-Add the domain you recorded to both Pivotal Platform foundations using a shared domain.
+Add the domain you recorded to both Ops Manager foundations using a shared domain.
 You can create a shared domain using the Cloud Foundry Command Line Interface (cf CLI).
 For more information about the cf CLI command to create shared domains, see create-shared-domain in the Cloud Foundry CLI reference guide.

 To support failover, set the time-to-live (TTL) in the wildcard DNS record to about 30 to 180 seconds.
 When determining your TTL, consider the tradeoff between the app performance impact and the resulting time for failover to occur.